Factbox: Issues at stake in Trump-China summit in Florida

-(Reuters) - President Donald Trump faces his biggest test as a world leader when he meets Chinese President Xi Jinping Thursday and Friday for a summit that will set the tone for perhaps the most consequential of U.S. foreign relationships.
+(Reuters) - President Donald Trump faces his biggest test as a world leader when he meets Chinese President Xi Jinping this week for a summit that will set the tone for perhaps the most consequential of U.S. foreign relationships.

-The two leaders are expected to struggle to find common ground on the main issues that divide them when they meet at Trump’s Mar-a-Lago resort in Florida.
+The two leaders are expected to struggle to find common ground on the main issues that divide them when they meet on Thursday and Friday at Trump’s Mar-a-Lago resort in Florida.

 The main agenda items are:

-North Korea is perhaps Trump's most pressing national security challenge.
-Pyongyang has been working to develop nuclear-tipped ballistic missiles capable of reaching the United States.
+Perhaps Trump's most pressing national security challenge.
+North Korea has been working to develop nuclear-tipped ballistic missiles capable of reaching the United States.
 Trump is expected to repeat his call for China to do more to rein in its ally and neighbor and has warned that Washington might deal with Pyongyang's weapons programs alone if need be.

 China says it is doing all it can and has said it is up to the United States to de-escalate with Pyongyang.